 Each SoW shall enter into force at the specified “Start Date” and remain in force until the specified “End Date”, unless terminated by one of the Parties in accordance with the provisions below.

-The IOC may terminate each SoW, at any time, without cause by giving one (1) month’ written notice to the Service Provider.
+Service Provider reserves the right to adjust the conditions once a year.
+If the IOC does not agree to this, the IOC may terminate or cancel the SoW by written notice to the Service Provider with one (1) month's notice.

 Unless otherwise specified in any applicable SoW, either Party may terminate each SoW with immediate effect in the case of a material breach by the other Party of any of its obligations under the concerned SoW, which, if remediable, has not been remedied within 10 days of receipt of the complaining Party’s written notice.